akauppi/mp/web+cf/README.md

 #### B. Login with custom API tokens

 Using API tokens allows you *minute* control to what the CLI can - and can not - do.
-This author prefers this in the long run, since it's always good to run with the minimum set of access rights - especially if you deal with production systems.
+The author prefers this in the long run, since it's always good to run with the minimum set of access rights - especially if you deal with production systems.

 Also, some Cloudflare services (e.g. PubSub, as of May'24) [will request you](https://developers.cloudflare.com/pub-sub/guide/#3-fetch-your-credentials) to create a custom access token.